mferri17/ros-thymio-simulation/README.md

 Robotics 2020 | **Assignment 2**

-Authors: **Marco Ferri** & **Nadia Younis**
+Team Ganymede: **Marco Ferri** & **Nadia Younis**

 ## Demos

-Demonstration videos of the Assignment can be found as follows.
+Demonstration videos of the Assignment can be found at the following links.
 Any comment about them is available in the next sections.
 - Compulsory Tasks: https://drive.google.com/open?id=1dUeoM8Tyf3Pm_AVI5jRvs_GjQvNQ4Gmg
 - Bonus Tasks:      https://drive.google.com/open?id=1_h5_a9iirtNDcbzDH26-9EAjxXf5W89B